HelgeSverre/tailwind-size-migrator/README.md

 ## Requirements

-- Python 3.6 or higher (I actually have no clue, figure it out yourself, python is weird)
+- Python 3.6 or higher (I actually have no clue, figure it out yourself, nobody understands python anyways)